 MAC learning builds a VLAN/MAC pair learning table on each vNIC.
 This table is stored as part of the dvfilter data.
 During vMotion, dvfilter saves and restores the table at the new location.
 The switch then issues RARPs for all the VLAN/MAC entries in the table.
 You might want to enable MAC learning if you are using virtual NICs that are trunking VLANs.

 A segment ID pool must be configured.

 A transport zone must be created.

-- In the vSphere Web Client, navigate to Home > Networking & Security > Logical Switches.
+- Navigate to Home > Networking & Security > Logical Switches.

 - Type a name and optional description for the logical switch.

 - Select the transport zone in which you want to create the logical switch.

 By default, the logical switch inherits the control plane replication mode from the transport zone.

 - (Optional) Override the replication mode determined by the transport zone.

 You can change it to one of the other available modes.
 The available modes are unicast, hybrid, and multicast.